-With the direction the Fate of the Jedi book series is going, many fans predict a relationship between Ben Skywalker and Vestara Khai, mirroring the one between Luke and Mara.
-Vestara asks to be a Jedi, but things are still uncertain before the series' finale.
-Though Ben is consistently trying to do just what Luke did, and get his father to accept it.
+- With the direction the Fate of the Jedi book series is going, many fans predict a relationship between Ben Skywalker and Vestara Khai, mirroring the one between Luke and Mara.
+Vestara asks to be a Jedi, but things are still uncertain before the series's finale.
+Though, Ben is consistently trying to do just what Luke did, and get his father to accept it.

-In Warrior Cats, Firestar is awkward around Bramblepaw because he looks exactly like his father, Firestar's nemesis Tigerstar.
-Later on, when Bramblepaw (renamed Brambleclaw) starts receiving training from Tigerstar, he and his halfbrother Hawkfrost are pushed towards being just as ambitious as their father was.
-While Brambleclaw does manage to stop himself, Hawkfrost cannot, and does end up like Tigerstar.
+- In Warrior Cats, Firestar is awkward around Bramblepaw because he looks exactly like his father, Firestar's nemesis Tigerstar.
+Later on, when Bramblepaw (renamed Brambleclaw) starts receiving training from Tigerstar, he and his half-brother Hawkfrost are pushed towards being just as ambitious as their father was.
+Though Brambleclaw does manage to stop himself, Hawkfrost cannot, and does end up like Tigerstar.

-Turned Up to Eleven in an episode of Criminal Minds, where the father is a Serial Killer and rapist.
+- In an episode of Criminal Minds, the father is a Serial Killer and rapist.
 His wife found out and made sure he wouldn't hurt anyone ever again...
 Unfortunately, the son eventually discovers his parentage by himself and is fascinated by it, becoming his father's Jack The Rip Off.
 In an interesting twist, the father's original victim escaped and also had his child.
 He also finds out, but keeps it to himself out of respect for his mother and does not appear to display any homicidal tendencies.

 Walk away from trouble if you can.